Classical Approach to Multichromophoric Resonance Energy Transfer

-with the obvious generalization of the notation in Eq.~(\ref{eq:ForsterRate}).
+with $I_\mathrm{A}^{k''k'}(\omega)$ and $E_\mathrm{D}^{j''j'}(\omega)$ the absorption of acceptors and the stimulated emission of donors, respectively.
 The intra-$\mathrm{D}$ and intra-$\mathrm{A}$ coherences are said to be quantum, arising from a superposition of energy eigenstates, and to be responsible for the enhanced transfer rate (e.g., Ref.~\cite{CS06}).
-However, as shown below, the rate is well described by classical electrodynamics, and results in the observed enhanced chromophoric energy transfer.

-\textit{Classical Multichromopric F\"orster's Resonance Energy Transfer}\textemdash For the relevant configurations involved in light-harvesting systems, the distance between molecules is at most a few nanometers, while the relevant wavelength of light is on the order of several hundred nanometers.
-Hence energy transfer will primarily be due to non-radiative contributions, justifying a point dipole approximation.
-Moreover, the known inverse sixth-power distance dependence of the transfer mechanism owes its origin to the quadratic dependence of the rate on a coupling of transition electric dipoles \cite{NH06, And09}.
-In the quantum description of the donor-acceptor energy transfer, deexcitation of the donor is followed by emission of a virtual photon that is absorbed by the acceptor \cite{And09}.

-Classically, the donor is envisioned as an oscillating dipole of frequency $\omega_\mathrm{D}$, and the acceptor as an absorber with oscillation frequency $\omega_\mathrm{A}$.
+\textit{Classical Multichromophoric F\"orster's Resonance Energy Transfer}\textemdash Classically, the donor is envisioned as an oscillating dipole of frequency $\omega_\mathrm{D}$, and the acceptor as an absorber with oscillation frequency $\omega_\mathrm{A}$.
 The donor radiates an electric field that permeates the acceptor and the acceptor absorbs energy from this field \cite{CPS75,NH06}.
 Adopting this view, Kuhn \cite{Kuh70} and Silbey \textit{et al.} \cite{CPS75} derived, in the 1970's, F\"orster's transfer rate using a completely classical approach.
 Specifically, they showed that the rate of energy transfer of a set of classically interacting dipoles can be recast in a form identical to that of F\"orster theory \cite{CPS75, Kuh70}.
 Here we significantly extend Refs. \cite{CPS75} and \cite{Kuh70} to obtain a classical description of multichromophoric energy transfer.